Forms: designing a scalable data collection system for schools

 Google Forms

-Simple and user-friendly but lacked integration and school-level control.
+Was simple and user-friendly but lacked integration and school-level control.

 SurveyJS